grzegorzborkowski/judge/judge-backend/README.md

-To run, set up PostgresSQL locally.
+To run without docker, set up PostgresSQL locally.

 **First usage only:**
 * Install PostgresSQL - for Ubuntu: